 Apple’s first iPhone appeared in 2007.
-Since then there have been nine product cycles.
+Since then it has been through nine product cycles.
 Microsoft recently took the wraps off its third Surface Pro tablet in 18 months.
 Samsung’s Galaxy S5 is the fifth model since the Galaxy S i9000 appeared in 2010.

 There are pressures to upgrade.
 Companies don’t spend a fortune launching and marketing their new products for nothing.
 They want to persuade you there are immediate benefits from upgrading.